adamdods/adamdods/README.md

 # 💫 Hello there!
 Welcome to my Github page!
+(In progress)
 Hi!
 I'm a final-year student pursuing a Bachelor's in Mathematics and Computer Science.
 My passion lies in blending the precision of mathematics with the creativity of programming.
 On this GitHub, you'll find a mix of projects from my university work, professional experience, and fun side projects that reflect my growing skill set.

 Whether it's solving complex mathematical problems or building practical applications, I love tackling new challenges and expanding my knowledge.
 I am always excited to learn and collaborate, and I hope my code can inspire and help others in the tech and math communities!